jshuadvd/hacks-n-notes/event_sourcing.md

 > The Event Store is a database designed to support Event Sourcing.

+## Domain Driven Design

+> DDD does Not have CRUD (Create Read Update Delete).
+Only Create and Read.

 ## Projection

 > The history of the events is called **Projection**.